 The banner on the homepage of the Alice Paul Institute website says it all: “You have a voice.
 Thank Alice.”
 As a national leader of the effort to gain women’s suffrage with an amendment to the United States Constitution, and as founder of the National Women’s Party, Alice Paul dedicated her life’s work to one issue: equality for women.
 Even after passage of the Nineteenth Amendment, Paul continued her relentless advocacy for women’s rights.
-A Connecticut resident during the last 40 years of her life, Paul fought valiantly for women’s suffrage and her vision of full equality under the law.
+A Connecticut resident during some of the last years of her life, Paul fought valiantly for women’s suffrage and her vision of full equality under the law.

 Alice Stokes was born in Mount Laurel Township, N.J., to an affluent Quaker family.
 She was educated at Swarthmore College and later earned graduate degrees in sociology and economics at the University of Pennsylvania.
 While doing graduate work in England, Paul was exposed to the Pankhurst sisters, militant British suffragists who were employing dramatic and controversial tactics, including hunger strikes and rock throwing, to raise public awareness and win the right to vote.
 Paul herself was arrested seven times, jailed three times and force-fed in prison when she refused to eat.